kailash-manasarovar/statement/docs/timeline/2022/march.md

 ## Conservatory open day

-- After one Saturday walking with the English ladies, including Christine Betterton Jones and Patricia (Trish) Penny, where we were talking about music and my piano studies.
+- After one Saturday walking with the English ladies, including Christine Betterton Jones and Patricia (Patricia) Penny, where we were talking about music and my piano studies.
 - I check the conservatory website when I get home and find there's an open day for new students.
-- I wonder now if the conversation was primed by Trish maybe, and if she suggested I look at the website, or asked if I had.
+- I wonder now if the conversation was primed by Patricia maybe, and if she suggested I look at the website, or asked if I had.

 !!! info
-    - This may have been the same day that, while we were at coffee, Trish was telling us all about how she had taken speed and other drugs.
+    - This may have been the same day that, while we were at coffee, Patricia was telling us all about how she had taken speed and other drugs.
     - I switched off at that point and was talking to someone else but from the periphery I remember they were talking about a Spanish brothel owner who had been in Finland and returned.
 It sounded like everyone knew who she was talking about.
     - I believe now she may have been referencing the trumpet teacher.
     - If that is true, the implication from my experiences is that the "sex" industry has infiltrated the school systems in Spain, and controls it to an extent.